peterrenshaw/bigbox/docs/hack-bigbox-duckduckgo.md

 The *python-duckduckgo* module has no testing.
 So if I use the code I'm going to be writing some test code just to measure any side effects I might make modifing the code.
 That sucks.
 So I'm going to be writing test code.

-#### Request

-Why use urllib?
-Is there a better, more reliable, easier to use piece of code I can use?
-Yes.
-It's called [python-requests](http://docs.python-requests.org/en/latest/).
-So I'll use this.
-The reason is the simplicity of the code.
-It's that simple.
-However this means a dependency.
-One of the advantages of the *python-duckduckgo* code is it's simplicity.
-It's all there in the code.
-You don't need any downloads to use it.
-Hats off for this.

 #### Permission